2025 SCHEDULE

 ACTION, CLIMATE AWARENESS, ACTIVISM

-Enjoy a private screening of several poignant native short films, followed by wala’au with the artists and collaborators.
+Enjoy a special screening of several poignant native short films, followed by wala’au with the artists and their collaborators.
 Featuring Dakota Camacho (ETAK, Mali’e’), Lanihuli Kanaka’ole (The Uluwehi Project), Hāwane Rios (Standing Above the Clouds), Sancia Miala Shiba Nash (Ho’oulu Hou), and Leilehua Lanzilotti (The Sky In Our Hands, Our Hands In The Sky).

 THURSDAY, OCTOBER 02